Official-Codaisseur-Graduate/gitgud-client/README.md

 #### 5. Next steps for the students continuing this project
 - We encourage to use the repo languages data received on client side, e.g. with a pie chart.
-- The newly added query (step 1-4) can be extended to quert more repository data from GitHub.
+- The newly added query (step 1-4) can be extended to query more repository data from GitHub.

 ## Running the app locally